mattstronaut/forest/README.md

 # Hi there.
 This is forest, the control system for my NFT/Aeroponic hybrid hydroponic system.
 It measures and adjusts temperature, pH, EC, DO, ORP, humidity, nutrient level, and a wide variety of electronic appliances.
+It's easily extensible to support additional sensors and probes if you need something I haven't incuded.